 Mr Sale has been at Hawkesley Church Primary Academy since 2018 and has been the designated SENDCO since September 2022.
-He is currently completing his National SENDCO Award with Birmingham University.
+He is currently completing his National SENDCO Award with the University of Birmingham.

 The SENDCO's role is to oversee and manage the provision and support for children with SEND throughout the school.